CPSO’s Quality Improvement Program

 About the program

 Once every five years, the CPSO selects physicians to complete quality requirements, which were previously limited to Peer and Practice Assessments.
 In 2020, the CPSO launched its QI Program as an alternative to peer assessment for members under 70 years of age.
+CPSO has since expanded their QI Program to include options for members 70 to 79 years of age.
 The first cycle of the QI Program runs from 2020 to 2025.
-Details of the next cycle will be available in late 2024.
+The second cycle will start in 2026.

 If you have been invited to participate in the QI Program, you still have the option to have a peer assessment instead, which involves a peer assessor from the CPSO visiting you to assess your practice.
-However, most physicians who have experienced both found peer assessment to be more onerous than the new QI Program.
+However, most physicians who have experienced both found peer assessment to be more onerous than the QI Program options.

-Physicians participating in QI for Individuals have the option of completing the program on their own or as part of a group.
+Physicians participating in QI for individuals under 70 years of age can complete the program on their own or as part of a group.
 A CPSO member who has been invited to QI for Individuals can, in turn, invite up to six of their peers to form a QI Group, even if the peers have not yet received their own QI invitation from CPSO.
-Successful completion of the program allows all Group members to fulfil their CPSO quality requirements for five years.
+Successful program completion allows all Group members to fulfil their CPSO quality requirements for five years.
 If physicians are unsuccessful in completing the QI Program, they will be required to complete a peer assessment.
+Unfortunately, there is no group option for physicians participating in QI for Individuals who are 70 to 79 years of age.

 Learn more about the QI Partnership for Hospitals (for hospital-based physicians).